Fitz-Hugh–Curtis syndrome: History

 Fitz-Hugh–Curtis syndrome, or perihepatitis, was first described by Carlos Stajano in 1920, who found adhesions between the liver capsule and the abdominal wall in patients suffering from gonococcal infections.

 The condition is named after the two physicians, Thomas Fitz-Hugh Jr. and Arthur Hale Curtis, who further studied the syndrome in the 1930s.
 They noted the classic "violin string adhesions" in female patients presenting with RUQ abdominal pain.
 Both Fitz-Hugh and Curtis regularly found these adhesions during laparotomy in patients with the clinical syndrome of RUQ with concern for gallbladder pathology; however, no abdominal pathology was found in these patients but residual gonococcal tubal changes were often noted.

 Pathophysiology

 Fitz-Hugh–Curtis syndrome occurs almost exclusively in women, though it can be seen in males rarely.
 It is complication of pelvic inflammatory disease (PID) caused by Chlamydia trachomatis (Chlamydia) or Neisseria gonorrhoeae (Gonorrhea) though other bacteria such as Bacteroides, Gardnerella, E. coli and Streptococcus have also been found to cause Fitz-Hugh–Curtis syndrome on occasion.
 Fitz-Hugh–Curtis syndrome was originally studied solely as a complication of PID secondary to Gonorrhea, but studies have now shown that Chlamydia is the most common causal pathogen.
 Fitz-Hugh–Curtis syndrome occurs in 5-15% of patients with PID.

 The pathogens of PID spread either spontaneous secondary to an ascending infection through the fallopian tubes, lymphatically, or hematogenous.
 Inflammation then causes scar tissue to form on Glisson's capsule, a thin layer of connective tissue surrounding the liver.
-This inflammation and scaring then leads to the characteristic RUQ pain.
+This inflammation and scarring then leads to the characteristic RUQ pain.